beatgammit/node-coordinator/README.md

 Adopted with modifications by Larry Moore, January 2007, for GoogleMaps application.

 Adopted with formatting and organization modifications by T. Jameson Little, May 2011, for addition to NPM.
+Some additional conversions were also made by the same.